Marginal/AutoGate/ReadMe.txt

 ------------
 * Quit X-Plane if you have it running.
 * Remove any existing AutoGate plugin from your X-Plane/Resources/plugins folder.
-* Copy the AutoGate folder into your X-Plane/Resources/plugins folder.
+* Copy the "AutoGate" folder into your X-Plane/Resources/plugins folder.
+* Re-start X-Plane.
+* You can verify that you have correctly installed the plugin by checking that it is listed on the Plugins → Plugin Admin → Plugin Information screen in X-Plane.

 Operation